 22 January 2020| Post byOnlineVisa

-The government of the United Arab Emirates has announced the upcoming launch of a multiple-entry UAE tourist visa valid for 5 years, in a move to encourage foreign travelers to become repeat visitors to the country.
+The government of the United Arab Emirates has launched a multiple-entry UAE tourist visa valid for 5 years, in a move to encourage foreign travelers to become repeat visitors to the country.

 Other Types of Tourist Visa for the UAE